 The standard is actually 11 x 4m (x 1.5m deep), with most companies offering a larger size off-the-shelf (although most will create bespoke sizes if you insist).
 This size gives a nice balance of usability and running costs, as the bigger the pool the more water to heat.
 You will, of course, need extra space around the pool of about 2m — plus associated space for a plant and filtration kit.

-How to Build a Swimming Pool
+How is a Swimming Pool Installed?

 There are essentially four ways of building a pool.
 Most common is the traditional block and liner technique, which, as its name suggests, consists of masonry blocks and a vinyl liner (the liners usually have a lifespan of around 5–10 years).

 And finally a more recent development, the carbon ceramic shell.
 This uses technology from the aerospace industry to deliver an energy efficient pre-made shell ready plumbed and all fitted out to your specification — bit like ordering a car.

-The techniques get progressively more expensive but also quicker to install, are less prone to failure (cracking and liner failure being the two killers for the outdoor swimming pool) and more efficient to run.
+The techniques get progressively more expensive but are also quicker to install, less prone to failure (cracking and liner failure being the two killers for the outdoor swimming pool) and more efficient to run.

 When employing a pool installer, make sure they are a member of SPATA (the Swimming Pool and Allied Trade Association).
 This means you will automatically be protected against them being unable to complete the contract, and will have warranty insurance cover.